 Day 289 and Manoush Zomorodi

-Russell muses upon an ideal society in which people are able to make a living that will support just that–living–while making time for exploration,
+Russell muses upon an ideal society in which people are able to make a living that will support just that–living–while also making time for exploration:

 “In a world where no one is compelled to work more than four hours a day, every person possessed of scientific curiosity will be able to indulge it, every painter will be able to paint without starving, however excellent his pictures may be.”

-In current culture, time spent in quiet idleness seems nearly impossible to achieve.
-Life seems to seek validation through busyness, we whisper to ourselves, “I am busy, therefore I am”.
-Technology tantalizes us with the companionship of constant stimulation, we are reminded that there is always something do to, someone to see, a post to like.
+In our current culture, time spent in quiet idleness seems nearly impossible to achieve.
+Life seems to seek validation through busyness; we whisper to ourselves, “I am busy, therefore I am.”
+Technology tantalizes us with the companionship of constant stimulation.
+We are reminded that there is always something to do, someone to see, a post to like.

 “People who are bored think more creatively than those who aren’t.

-Begin with small steps, begin with minutes—maybe hours—spent away from technology, begin with moments, then minutes spent in nourishing idleness.
+Begin with small steps, begin with minutes—then, maybe, hours—spent away from digital technology; begin with moments, then minutes spent in nourishing idleness.
 Next time a daydream comes your way, next time you have a sudden and wild urge to stare out the window at nothing in particular, even if it’s just for a moment, listen and follow where your thoughts lead you.